versionone/VersionOne.Client.Requestor/HOWTO-Backbone-Fortified-Story-Editor.md

 # 3. Exercise: Transform the Story Editor into a Request Editor

-You may remember from the first article that the V1 Requestor app allows you to search for projects, load existing Requests, and edit them, or add brand new ones.
+You may remember from the first article that the [V1 Requestor App](http://eval.versionone.net/platformtest/v1requestor/index.html) allows you to search for projects, load existing Requests, and edit them, or add brand new ones.

 A Request in the VersionOne API is something similar to a Story, but it is less formal.
 It represents the kinds of things that a product owner or client says they want, like "I need a new button for printing".